 The most significant difference between an STI and an STD is that an “STI” is an infection that does not always have noticeable symptoms.
 Because there are no immediate recognizable symptoms, you may be giving it or receiving it from any sexual partner without being aware of it.

 However, if left untreated, an STI has the potential to develop into an “STD.”
 For example, chlamydia (and gonorrhea) can turn into Pelvic Inflammatory Disease (PID).
 The complications of PID include the possible formation of scar tissue both outside and inside the fallopian tubes, an ectopic pregnancy, infertility, or long-term pelvic/abdominal pain.

-Mosaic PHC currently provides testing for 2 of the most common STIs:
+Mosaic Health currently provides testing for 2 of the most common STIs:

 Other common STI/STDs include:

 - genital herpes